abc123me/WS2814-Arduino/README.md

-# WS2814-Arduino
+# WS28XX Embedded library
-WS2814 driver library for Arduino
+This is a library for the WS2812 and WS2814 LED strips, it was originally intended for Arduino but should work on other platforms.

 ## Support
 This driver currently only supports the Atmel AVR line, and is *specifically* for the ATMega328P with a 20MHz clock!